8 Owlet Monitor Alternatives: Best Baby Camera Monitor Options for Every Budget

 The Nanit

-This is a fairly popular option, though it comes at a pretty high price tag.
-It’s a monitor that uses a camera, a small sleep band, and a “smart” sheet to monitor your baby’s sleep.
+This is a fairly popular option, though it comes at a high price.
+It uses a camera, a small sleep band, and a “smart” sheet to monitor your baby’s sleep.

 The camera gives you a birds-eye view of your baby, and it monitors their breathing, sleep and growth.
 The app is pretty handy and gives you insights into your baby’s sleep, which can be helpful as you try and make adjustments.
 It also includes personalized advice to help your baby sleep better.

-The band that is included is sensor-free, and it connects with the camera and app to track your baby’s breathing.
+The included band is sensor-free and connects to the camera and app to track your baby’s breathing.
 It sends alerts if there is anything abnormal or out of the ordinary detected.

 One of the interesting features is that the smart sheet allows you to measure your baby’s height.
 I think the way they measure the height of the baby’s in the doctor’s office is usually highly inaccurate, so I would be curious how well this works.